adameckerle/.github/profile/README.md

 Bitwarden Passwordless.dev provides the API framework that minimizes complexities associated with passkey development.
 <ul>
     <li><b>Passkeys for your users</b>: For developers building user applications, give your end users a seamless login experience that is more secure and one they will love.
-Keep your authentication flow smooth and fast to grow your user base.</li>
+Keep your authentication flow smooth and fast to grow your user base.
-    <li><b>Passkeys for your workforce</b>: Phish-proof your enterprise by giving internal team members the ability to access enterprise systems and applications without relying on passwords.</li>
+    <li><b>Passkeys for your workforce</b>: Phish-proof your enterprise by giving internal team members the ability to access enterprise systems and applications without relying on passwords.
 </ul>
 Learn more by visiting the <a href="https://docs.passwordless.dev/" target="_blank"> Passwordless.dev documentation</a>.
 <p></p>